dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

 ### Instrument more disposables

-Use [this example](https://github.com/flutter/flutter/pull/138804/files) to add your disposables to leak trascking.
+Use [this example](https://github.com/flutter/flutter/pull/138804/files) to add your disposables to leak tracking.

 ### See leaks in a running Flutter application